Schedule One-Time Tasks Using the At Command in Linux

 VSCode Tutorial: Features, Installation Guide, and Top Extensions

 Visual Studio Code (a.k.a.
 VSCode) is a free and open-source code editor developed by the software giant Microsoft.
-It is one of the most popular code editors in the developer community due to its lightweight, speed, and feature-rich nature.
+It is one of the most popular code editors in the developer community due to its lightweight, speedy, and feature-rich nature.
 VSCode offers a highly customizable and

-Mastering Htpasswd Command in Linux
+Mastering Htpasswd Command on Linux

 The htpasswd command-line utility is used to create or update password files that store users and their corresponding hashed passwords.
 Primarily used for authentication files in the Apache HTTP server to protect users access to certain directories or applications on a web server.
 However, you